phoenixframework/phoenix_guides/B_adding_pages.md

 </div>
 ```

 Our messenger appears as "@messenger".
 In this case, this is not a module attribute.
-It is special bit of metaprogrammed syntax which stands in for "Dict.get(assigns, :messenger)".
+It is special bit of metaprogrammed syntax which stands in for `Dict.get(assigns, :messenger)`.
 The result is much nicer on the eyes and much easier to work with in a template.

 We're done.
 If you point your browser here: http://localhost:4000/hello/Frank, you should see a page that looks like this: